Deployment Strategies Matrix

 Blue-green deploy

-Two full environments.
+Blue-green stands up two full environments.
 Blue is current production; green is the new version.
-Traffic flips atomically from blue to green.
+Traffic flips atomically from blue to green; rollback is instant by flipping back.
+The cost is double infrastructure during the cutover window, justified for zero-downtime migrations.

 Shadow deploy (dark launch)